deepgram/deepgram-api-specs/README.md

 [![Discord](https://dcbadge.vercel.app/api/server/xWRaCDBtW4?style=flat)](https://discord.gg/xWRaCDBtW4)

-# Deepgram API Specs [Beta]
+# Deepgram API Specs

-This is intended as the single-source-of-truth specification for the Deepgram API, being developed and maintained by the DX team.
-It includes the specifications of internal and external features.

-## Status

-These API specs are currently in beta release and expected to change frequently as we finalize our specfications for public consumption.
+This repository contains [OpenAPI](https://www.openapis.org) and  [AsyncAPI](https://www.asyncapi.com) specifications for the [Deepgram API](https://developers.deepgram.com/reference/deepgram-api-overview).

-## Publishing Workflow
+## Public mirror

-A public version of the specifications (scrubbed of internal and sensitive data) will be automatically published when any changes are made to our API to this repo.
+This is a public mirror of the internal Deepgram API specifications.
+Pull requests to this spec document will not be merged.
+In the future, we may enable contributions and corrections via contribution to the spec, but for now they cannot be accepted.
+Thank you!

 ## Latest Public Version

-Check out the [openapi.yml](openapi.yml) file for the latest public version of the REST API spec.
+Check out the [openapi.yml](openapi.yml) file for the latest public version of the OpenAPI spec.

-Check out the [asyncapi.yml](asyncapi.yml) file for the latest public version of the WebSocket spec.
+Check out the [asyncapi.yml](asyncapi.yml) file for the latest public version of the AsyncAPI spec.

 ## Development and Contributing

 * Directly modifying these API spec files in not allowed.
-Any API spec change should be done in the upstream Internal API Spec repository.
+Any API spec change should be done in the upstream internal Deepgram API specifications.
-* Direct contributions to our Internal API specs are reserved to Deepgram Employees only.
+* Direct contributions a restricted to stakeholders only.

 ## Getting Help

 We love to hear from you so if you have questions, comments or find a bug in the project, let us know!
 You can either: